patzy/glaw/README.md

  - `console`
  - `input`

+In all examples you may use `ESC` or `q` to quit and `alt-s` to toggle render stats display.

-There's also a simple breakout game using glaw [here](http://github.com/patzy/outbreak), and a more polished asteroid clone [here](http://github.com/patzy/kayou).
+There's also a simple breakout game using glaw [here](http://github.com/patzy/outbreak), a more polished asteroid clone [here](http://github.com/patzy/kayou) and an adaptation of the clans board game [here](http://github.com/patzy/clans).